Language selection

 Scientific data contributes to the body of knowledge regarding ecosystems, stressors and impacts:

-We gather data and knowledge from different sources and use it to generate additional insights, for example, through the creation of reports and maps.
+We gather data and knowledge from different sources and use it to generate additional insights.
+For example, reports and maps are created.
 These products:

 The many Indigenous cultures of Canada also hold knowledge in their languages, way of life and laws.
-Through our governance partnerships, we are working to enable the appropriate inclusion of Indigenous Knowledge throughout the MSP process.
+Through governance partnerships and with consent, we include Indigenous knowledge throughout the MSP process.

 Integration and sharing of science and Indigenous Knowledge will enable transparent, timely and effective evidence-based decision making.